cornelber/bookmark-react-ts/README.md

 This project was developed as part of a coding challenge from [Frontend Mentor](https://www.frontendmentor.io/).
 The goal was to build a fully responsive landing page that follows the provided design closely, while implementing best practices for modern web development.

-## Contributing

-Contributions are welcome!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License

 This project is open source and available under the [MIT License](LICENSE).